53v3n3d4/Theme-Treble/SETTINGS.md

     // background color.
 Adaptive theme only.
     "adaptive_contrast": false,

+    // Control the tone of title bar, sidebar, panels, status
+    // bar and maybe tabset.
+Only works when adaptive_contrast
+    // is true.
+    // Options valid are:
+    // - "dark": darken the background color.
+    // - "light": lighten the background color.
+    "adaptive_contrast_tone": "dark",

     // Change opacity of theme text, icons and buttons.
     // Valid options are: "low", "medium", and "high".
     "theme_opacity": "high",